 Another sinister cause of liver damage and thus elevated liver enzymes is an overload of certain metals in the body.

-Overload syndromes such as Iron overload (also known as hemachromatosis) and copper overload (also known as Wilson's disease) result in deposition of high levels of metals in specific tissues which results in damage to these tissues over time.
+Overload syndromes such as Iron overload (also known as hemochromatosis (16)) and copper overload (also known as Wilson's disease (17)) result in deposition of high levels of metals in specific tissues which results in damage to these tissues over time.

 While iron and copper deposit in more than just the liver, they definitely can and do cause liver damage if they are deposited there.

-The prevalence of Hemachromatosis is estimated to be around 1 in every 200 to 500 people which is fairly high.
+The prevalence of Hemochromatosis is estimated to be around 1 in every 200 to 500 people which are fairly high.

-Generally those people who have Hemachromatosis are often asymptomatic and the diagnosis is made by finding a slight elevation in liver function tests with abnormal serum iron levels.
+Generally, those people who have Hemochromatosis are often asymptomatic and the diagnosis is made by finding a slight elevation in liver function tests with abnormal serum iron levels.